-The University's Sexual Harassment and Sexual Assault webpages (University Support Services website) provide details of the support available for staff and students who are victims of sexual harassment and sexual assault.
+The University's Harmful Sexual Behaviour web pages provide details of the support available for staff and students who are victims of sexual harassment and sexual assault.

 It is recognised that a student or staff member may find it difficult or embarrassing to instigate a complaint of bullying/harassment.
 Where an approach has been made to the University by someone who believes that they or someone they know, has been harassed/bullied then appropriate support will be offered by the University.
 The complaints process and support available may be different for students than it is for staff, as set out below.